Code Blue! Medic Update

 c.
 Have some understanding of how to select and contact an attorney.

 d.
 Decide that you are the right attorney to contact.

 - Don’t just slap all of the above on a page and call it good.
 The content should be organized in a logical order that walks the person through a journey.

 - Our internal research has shown that the pages that provide the most complete answer will rank.
 Do your SEO landing pages provide a complete answer, or is the information scattered across your website?

-- Compare your website content, quality and flow to that of your competitors.
+- Compare your website content, quality, and flow to that of your competitors.
 Are all of you saying the exact same thing?
 Google likes to rank pages that bring unique value.
-What information can you provide that no one else can or at least isn’t?
+What information can you provide that no one else can or at least isn’t currently providing?
 One place to start is by incorporating your elevator pitch within the content.
 If a potential client talks to you and your competitor, how do you sell your firm?
 What makes you different?
 Conveying your story helps add persuasiveness and uniqueness to your content.